This insight is more than 2 years old

 Why constraint costs are rising – and why the narrative matters

-Constraint costs have risen sharply in recent years, reaching around £1.7bn annually and adding around £20 to the average household bill.
+Constraint costs have risen sharply in recent years, reaching around £1.7bn annually and adding around £20 to the average annual household bill.
 This has led to growing political and media attention, often focused on payments to wind farms to reduce output.

+But this framing tells only part of the story.
 Constraint costs arise when electricity cannot flow freely across the network.
 Managing this requires the system operator to reduce generation in one location and increase it elsewhere – often relying on gas generation, which drives a significant share of the cost.

 A system issue – not a renewables issue